Bra Band International Size Conversion

-At Erilan we want you to find the perfect bra for all your lingerie needs and we understand that wearing the correct bra size is of the utmost importance.
+At Erilan we want you to find the perfect bra and we understand that wearing the correct bra size is the key to comfort.

-Your right bra size can be found by using the current size you are wearing and understanding how this bra fits; it's not always necessary to get out the tape measure and pen.
-Below are some important points to remember when finding your bra size.
+Your correct bra size can be found by starting with the size you are currently wearing, and thinking about how well it actually fits you - it's not always necessary to get out the tape measure and pen!

-- 1. If you wear a prosthesis it is important that the bra is supporting your natural breast.
-Do not gauge the fitting of a bra on how your prosthesis fits as this maybe different to you natural breast if you have lost or put on weight.
+1. If you wear a prosthesis it is important that the bra is supporting your natural breast.
+Do not judge the fitting of a bra by how well your prosthesis fits as this maybe different to your natural breast if you have lost or put on weight.

-- 3. The bra should be close to the body at the front and sit evenly in the middle
+3. The bra should be close to your body at the front, and sit evenly in the middle

-- 4. Your breasts should be enclosed in the cup with no wrinkling of the fabric.
+4. Your breasts should fill the cup, with no wrinkling or puckering of the fabric.

-- 5. Your breasts should not bulge over the top or side of the cup.
+5. Your breasts should not bulge over the top or sides of the cups.

-- 6. You can run two fingers under the band.
+6. You should be able to fit two fingers under the band easily.

-- 7. Always start on the loosest hook.
-This way you can tighten it up as the bra stretches, giving you more wear.
+7. Always start on the loosest hook.
+This way you can tighten it up as the bra stretches, giving you longer wear.

-- 8. If you wear a prosthesis check that it is in the right position and is completely covered by the cup.
+8. If you wear a prosthesis, check that it sits in a good position and is completely covered by the cup.

 Here are some of the most common problems and how to remedy them: